hildebra/Rarefaction/Readme.md

-# Rarefaction tool kit - rtk
+# Rarefaction tool kit - RTK
 A rarefaction software written in C++11 to rarefy large high count datasets quickly and return diversity measures.

 # Installation
-To use rtk you can download the binary files under https://github.com/hildebra/Rarefaction/releases or compile from source.
+To use RTK you can download the binary files under https://github.com/hildebra/Rarefaction/releases or compile from source.

-For the R package please see the [readme of rtk](r-package/rtk/README.md).
+For the R package please see the [readme of RTK](r-package/rtk/README.md).

 ## Compile from source
 To build this software you will need to have a compiler for C++11 on your system.
 On a GNU/Linux system you usuallu have to install developer tools to do that.
 For Ubuntu this is explained here: https://help.ubuntu.com/community/InstallingCompilers

-rtk was tested to compile successfully on windows (version? with compiler XY), GNU/Linux (g++ v.
+RTK was tested to compile successfully on windows (version? with compiler XY), GNU/Linux (g++ v.
 4.8.5 and v.
 6.1.1) and on Mac OS 10.11.2 (Apple LLVM version 7.0.0 (clang-700.0.72)).

 **Compile in UNIX**